9 Top Companies that Buy Houses for Cash in 2024

 Launched in 2014, Opendoor is considered the nation’s pioneering iBuying platform.
 It buys homes directly from sellers who can easily receive a no-obligation offer in minutes by submitting information online.

-According to the company’s FAQ page, Opendoor typically buys homes in the range of $100,000 – $600,000, but in some cases will go up to $1.4 million depending on the market.
+According to the company’s FAQ page, Opendoor typically buys homes in the range of $100,000 – $600,000, but in some cases, it will buy homes worth more depending on the market.

 Opendoor buys homes in various conditions, but criteria like a short sale, unpermitted additions, major foundation issues, flood or fire damage, or dated materials may impact the company’s decision to purchase a home.